top of page

 Unused coconuts

-As unused coconuts alone cannot provide a sufficient amount of fuel, the following cellulose resources are also utilized:
+Since unused coconuts alone cannot secure a sufficient amount of fuel, we also utilize the following cellulosic resources.

 24375540_s.jpg